- GFG # I 561

 - 1919 Australian Electoral Rolls - Mildura Wimmera, Victoria Australia - Chaffey Arthur Elswood, The Crescent, Mildura, planter; Harriet Sexton, Palm av. home duties; Karl Schell, Belar av, fruitgrower; Mary Blanche, Belar av.
 Irymple, home duties; Rose Evelyn Elswood, Mildura, home duties; William Benjamin, Palm av., Mildura, director.

 - 1924 Australian Electoral Rolls - Mildura Wimmera, Victoria Australia - Chaffey Arthur Elswood, The Crescent, Mildura, planter; Harriet Sexton, Palm av. home duties; Karl Schell, Belar av, fruitgrower; Mary Blanche, Belar av.
 Irymple, home duties; Naida Rolph, Merbein, home duties; Robert Hugh, "Reo Vista" Palm av.
-Mildura, salesman; Rose Evelyn Elswood, Mildura, home duties; William Benjamin, Palm av., Mildura, director; William Herbert, Merbein, accountant.
+Mildura, salesman; Rose Evelyn Elswood, Mildura, home duties; William Benjamin, Palm av., Mildura, director; William Herbert, Merbein, accountant.- William had a brother named George Chaffey.
+They both came to Australia and were famous for their work on irrigation systems.
+William stayed in Australia, but George returned to the USA.

 (http://www.weblog.ro/Depozit/2004-12-17.html)